jiangwenyuan/nuster/README.md

 During one iteration no more than `disk-loader` files are loaded(by default, 100).

+If `USE_THREAD` is used, a separate thread will be created to load disk files and this parameter is ignored.

 ### disk-saver

 Master process will save `disk sync` cache data periodically.